pelican-plugins/seo/README.md

 SEO comes with two features to help you:

 * [SEO Report](#seo-report) — Generates an HTML report based on article analysis, indicating what is good, what could be improved, and what is problematic.
 Useful if you want to improve the ranking of your articles.
-* [SEO Enhancer](#seo-enhancer) — Generates robot indexing guidelines, HTML tags, and structured data.
-Useful if you want to control how your site appears in search engine results.
+* [SEO Enhancer](#seo-enhancer) — Generates robot indexing guidelines, HTML tags, structured data, and if enabled, Open Graph tags.
+Useful if you want to control how your site appears in search engine results and in social medias.

 ## Installation